domlawlor/domlawlor.com/_projects/0-tuNES.md

 A NES emulator written in C++.
 It can play games like Zelda, Donkey Kong, Mario Bros, Metroid, ect.

 A majority of this project was completed while at Uni in 2017 and 2018.
+Recently (Decemeber 2022), I rewrote most of the cpu and how it clocks the ppu.
+Heavy inspiration for the cpu/ppu timing taken from the Mesen emulator.
 I started because I played a lot of NES as a kid and thought it would be cool to make the same thing in code.
 Also I wanted a substantial project to be able to show in future job interviews (I found out this is why I got my first games job!).
 Though my biggest takeaway from this project was learning how assembly code actually made the NES hardware do everything.
 It's since made a lot of programming ideas easier to understand.